DataDog/hiring-engineers/answers.md

 ```

 #### Spinning up a basic application (with Docker)
-In this example, running a minimal Flask app with uWGI and Nginx (see Dockerfile for details), starting it (on the same host where the Agent container is running) as follows:
+Next we stand up and run a minimal Flask app with uWGI and Nginx (see Dockerfile for details), starting it as follows:

 ```
 docker build -t flaskapp .